How to Calculate the Useful Life of an Asset

 The useful life of an asset is the estimated number of years an asset will remain in service while generating financial value.

 The definition might sound a little complex, but the meaning of useful life is fairly simple.
-It’s the period during which a machine can provide more benefits than the cost of the maintenance and repairs it demands.
-However, the useful life of an asset is not the same as its actual life.
+It’s the period of time during which a machine can provide more benefits than the cost of the maintenance and repairs it demands.
+However, the useful life of the asset is not the same as its actual life.

 For instance, say machine A was purchased 10 years ago for $50,000.
 Over the past six months, the machine broke down four times.
 The repair costs totaled $10,000.